Jens Stoltenberg: Second term as Prime Minister (2005–2013)

 Stoltenberg speaks on International Workers' Day at Youngstorget in Oslo on 1 May 2009.

 Stoltenberg's second cabinet governed Norway from 17 October 2005 to 16 October 2013.
-The 2005 parliamentary election saw a vast improvement for Labour, and the party gained a majority in parliament together with the other "Red-Green" parties, the Socialist Left Party and the Centre Party.
-This paved the way for a historic first in Norway, with Labour joining in a coalition government, the Red-Green Coalition, after a coalition deal with Stoltenberg was struck.
+The 2005 parliamentary election saw a vast improvement for the Labour Party, gaining a majority in parliament together with the other "Red-Green" parties, the Socialist Left Party and the Centre Party.
+This paved the way for a historic first in Norway, with the Labour Party forming the Red-Green Coalition after a coalition deal with Stoltenberg was struck.
 Since the government's formation, key political issues such as Norwegian military participation in the war in Afghanistan, petroleum activities in the Barents Sea, LGBT rights, immigration and the quality of standard education were greatly debated by the public.
-Following Stoltenberg's re-election in 2009, he worked on the Norwegian response to the ongoing global recession and championed for environmentalist policies through private and corporate taxation.
+Following Stoltenberg's re-election in 2009, he worked on the Norwegian response to the ongoing global recession and supported environmentalist policies through private and corporate taxation.